If your desire is to be a better manager at work, at home, or in the community, you may want to develop some actual leadership skills.

 In the following diagram, you can see the natural progression of thought, action, reaction, and behavior that is derived from our beliefs, expectations, and experiences.
 It’s all centered in the mind.

 Beliefs are your values, judgments, interpretations, assumptions, and attitudes.
 When you wake up each day, you have a whole set of these beliefs waiting ready in your head.
 The sum total of all these makes up your outlook for the day, often before you even begin.
 The collection of these beliefs set the stage for the way each day might unfold.

-If a string of circumstance has tainted your set of beliefs, you will look at new opportunity through a jaded lens.
-On the other hand, if you have achieved a certain success, you may be more inclined to view new opportunity with a more optimistic mindset.
+If a string of circumstances has tainted your set of beliefs, you will look at new opportunities through a jaded lens.
+On the other hand, if you have achieved a certain success, you may be more inclined to view new opportunities with a more optimistic mindset.